Our Members include:

 Disclaimer: Information provided may be incomplete.
 Any suggestions or guidance should not be considered a substitute for professional, legal, business, insurance or financial advice.
 Each business situation is unique, and the advice provided is intended to be general.
 Please contact a professional for advice that's best suited for your business and to meet requirements of your local/regional government laws and by-laws.
 The Chef Alliance shall not be held liable or responsible to any person or entity with respect to any loss or incidental or consequential damages alleged to have been caused, directly or indirectly, by the information provided herein.

 The Chef Alliance is an industry member organization for chefs and cooks and is not an insurance broker.
 The Commercial General Liability Insurance (" Chef Insurance") is a member benefit of The Chef Alliance, available for an additional fee.
 It is not offered as a stand-alone insurance product and is not available to non-members.
 It is provided through a third party licensed insurance broker.
 The Chef Alliance, by virtue of the size of its membership across Canada, is able to negotiate deeply-discounted insurance packages for its members and facilitates the insurance process on their behalf.
+The Chef Alliance has no control over decisions made by the insurer regarding acceptance into the program, claims coverage etc.

 Powered by GoDaddy